Important Human Resources Skills for Resumes & Cover Letters

 Being a good communicator also means being a good listener.
 In human resources, you need to listen carefully to the questions and concerns of everyone in the organization.

 Employees in human resources help solve a variety of work conflicts, whether they are between two colleagues or an employee and his or her employer.
 HR staff needs skills in negotiation and mediation.
 They need to patiently listen to both sides and resolve the issue in a respectful and appropriate way.

-HR employees make lots of decisions for a company, ranging from whom to hire to how to resolve a dispute between employees.
-Therefore, it is important that they are critical thinkers who can weigh the pros and cons of an event and then make a decision.
+HR employees make lots of decisions for a company, ranging from who to hire to how to resolve a dispute between employees.
+Therefore, it is important that they are critical thinkers that can weigh the pros and cons of an event and then make a decision.

 - Applicant Screening

 HR employees handle lots of personal, sensitive information about a company and its employees.
 You need to be discrete, only sharing this information with people when it is appropriate.
 You also need to be able to make sure both employers and employees are compliant.
 When you discover that either party is in violation of ethical standards, it will be your responsibility to identify the violation and do your part to hold others accountable.